 That’s it.
 You are ready to make pizza.
 Top your pizza lightly and cook it in your fancy new pizza oven.

 My guess – it will take you a couple tries to get this down.
 A few more to get the feel of cooking pizzas in 90 seconds.
 And a lifetime of tweaking and improving.

 It is work to make Neapolitan pizza right.
 But the payoff is worth all of it.
 When you nail it you will get used to people telling you that you make the best pizza ever.
 The best they have ever had.
 I’ve been told better than some in Italy.
-That’s how good real Neapolitan pizza is.
+That’s how good real Neapolitan pizza dough is.

 neapolitan pizza dough